rweigel/stats/python.md

   print("a is True")
 ```

 Thus far, variables that are strings, numeric, or lists have only been used.
-In Python, a variable can also be assigned a value of <code>True</code> or <code>False</code> either directly or indirectly.
+In Python, a variable can also be assigned a value of `True` or `False` either directly or indirectly.

 ```Python
 a = True  # Assign directly